-1.17 This Neighbourhood Plan, now 'made' (i.e. adopted), is a statutory development plan.
-This means that its policies have significant weight (or real teeth) when it comes to being used by the local authority to help determine proposals for development submitted through planning applications.
-It forms the local tier of planning policy for our neighbourhood area.
+1.17 This Neighbourhood Plan, once 'made' (i.e. adopted), will be a statutory development plan.
+This means that its policies will have significant weight (or real teeth) when it comes to being used by the local authority to help determine proposals for development submitted through planning applications.
+It will form the local tier of planning policy for our neighbourhood area.
 It sits with the Teignbridge Local Plan (also a statutory development plan) and underneath the umbrella of national planning policy in the Government's National Planning Policy Framework (NPPF) as the main planning policy documents relevant to the area.

-&lt;sup>3 Strategic Environmental Assessment (SEA) Screening Report & Habitat Regulation Assessment (HRA), Teignbridge DC, June 2018 - http://idevillage.org.uk/parish-council/neighbourhood-plan/
+3 Pre-submission Version Ide Neighbourhood Development Plan (Jan 2017) Strategic Environmental Assessment (SEA) Screening Report & Habitat Regulation Assessment (HRA), Teignbridge DC, Feb 2017 http://idevillage.org.uk/parish-council/neighbourhood-plan/

-&lt;sup>4 Screening Opinion, Historic Places Adviser South West, Historic England, Email 10th April 2017
+4 Screening Opinion, Historic Places Adviser South West, Historic England, Email 10th April 2017